LukeShortCloud/rootpages/markdown/ansible.md

 1. "Ansible Tower API Guide."

-## Dashboards - Open Tower
+## Dashboards - AWX

-Red Hat is currently in the process of creating Open Tower, a free and open source version of Ansible Tower.
-As of December 2016, this has not been released yet.
-[1]
+AWX is the upstream and open source version of Ansible Tower released by Red Hat to the public on September 7, 2017.
+[1] The source code for the project can be found in the [ansible/awx](https://github.com/ansible/awx) repository on GitHub.

 Source:

-1. "The Open Tower Project."
+1. "Ansible announces AWX open source project."

 ## Dashboards - Semaphore